Legal Studies

 - Transferable:CSU

-This course is an introduction to the practical aspects of representing debtors or creditors within the bankruptcy system.
-Topics include voluntary and involuntary bankruptcy, preparation of statements, and schedules for filing.
+This course provides an introduction to the essential procedures and practical aspects of representing debtors and creditors in bankruptcy cases.
+Topics include voluntary and involuntary bankruptcy filings, the preparation and filing of necessary statements and schedules, and the roles and responsibilities of paralegals in managing documentation and supporting litigation.

 Student Learning Outcomes